datastrophic/kemu/README.md

 1. Parses your cluster specification
 2. Creates a Kind cluster for the control plane
 3. Installs specified Helm Charts (KWOK, Prometheus, custom schedulers, etc.)
-4. Generates emulated nodes with your defined capacity and placement
+4. Generates emulated nodes based on your defined capacity and placement

 The result: a fully functional Kubernetes cluster optimized for scheduling experimentation, accessible via standard tools (kubectl, Helm, client SDKs).